You want smart political talk without the meltdowns?

 We now have the full number.

-I mean, all of this is designed to stop and usurf the constitutional authority of a president.
+I mean, all of this is designed to stop and usurp the constitutional authority of a president.

 That should be basic and fundamental.

-Go try and buy an e-sig without a license.
+Go try and buy an e-cig without a license.

-You know, go try and buy a beer without a license and proof to try and get on a plane now without one.
+Go try and buy a beer without a license and try and get on a plane now without one.

 Good luck.

-Now the Supreme Court Did stay a lower court ruling allowing the Trump transgender ban to proceed, but another federal judge ordered a return of a deported illegal immigrant, you know, to the U.S. rejecting Donald Trump's request.
+Now, the Supreme Court did stay a lower court ruling allowing the Trump transgender ban to proceed, but another federal judge ordered a return of a deported illegal immigrant to the U.S., rejecting Donald Trump's request.

-I mean, the the we're gonna have to get some finality here.
+I mean, we're going to have to get some finality here.

 Judges cannot usurp the power of the president, especially on issues of immigration.

-I mean, yeah, I I mean, you got look at the look at how bad things have have gotten here.
+I mean, yeah, I mean, you got, look at the, look at how bad things have gotten here.

 You have Venezuelans attacking NYP officers in Times Square, a 12-year-old arrested, you know, several times, thought to be the leader of this theft ring.